The 11 best ski areas in Sweden

 Skiing in Sweden is not necessarily pricier than skiing in the Alps – and lift passes can actually work out a fair bit cheaper.

-Accommodation prices are fairly similar to the Alpine resorts, though you may find that things like food and beer cost slightly more in Sweden.
+Accommodation prices are slightly cheaper than in the Alpine resorts, though you may find that things like food and beer cost slightly more in Sweden.

 Even if you choose self-catering accommodation and decide to make your meals at home, you’ll be subject to Swedish prices (our guide to the cost of living in Sweden will give you an idea of what things cost).